wagner-muller/Molecular-Dynamics-JS/README.md

 The following simulation parameters must be provided by the user:

+Density

+Timestep

+Equilibration time

 Simulation time

-Time step
-Density
+Output frequency

 Box size

-The user can select one of the following force computation methods:
+### Force computation methods:

 All pairs

 Cell list

 Neighbour list

-Integration Schemas
+### Integration Schemas

 The user can select one of the following integration schemas:

 LeapFrog

 Predictor-Corrector

 ## Output